Bellevue School Board

 School board elections involve the largest number of candidates and voters of any democratic process in New Zealand.

 Staggered (mid-term) Elections: Some boards opt into the staggered (mid-term) election cycle.
 This means that these schools hold triennial elections for some of their parent representatives and mid-term elections for the remaining parent representatives.
 The mid-terms are held 18 months after the triennial elections.
-The next mid-terms are due to be held towards the end of 2023.
 You can find out more here.